solo-studios/kt-fuzzy/kt-string-similarity/dokka/includes/stringsimilarity.md

 #### [Sift4][ca.solostudios.stringsimilarity.Sift4]

-[Sift4][ca.solostudios.stringsimilarity.Sift4] is a general purpose string distance algorithm inspired by [JaroWinkler][ca.solostudios.stringsimilarity.JaroWinkler] and [Longest Common Subsequence][ca.solostudios.stringsimilarity.edit.LCS].
+[Sift4][ca.solostudios.stringsimilarity.Sift4] is a general purpose string distance algorithm inspired by [JaroWinkler][ca.solostudios.stringsimilarity.JaroWinkler] and [Longest Common Subsequence][ca.solostudios.stringsimilarity.normalized.LCS].
 It was developed to produce a distance measure that matches as close as possible to the human perception of string distance.
 Hence, it takes into account elements like character substitution, character distance, longest common subsequence etc.